 RV Park Return on Investment (ROI)

 Generally, RV parks offer a higher ROI than many other types of commercial properties.
 According to most sources, you could expect anywhere from a 10% to 20% return on your initial RV park investment.
-As a result, investors who are hoping to maximize their investment dollars should consider investing in an RV park.
+As a result, investors who are hoping to maximize their investment dollars should consider RV park investment a lucrative option.

-One great way to make sure you get a good ROI is to look for RV parks with existing amenities that modern RVers demand such as swimming pools, sports facilities, wifi, fitness centers, and dog parks.
-Be certain to look for properties with existing infrastructure (water, electrical, etc) that is in good condition.
+One way to ensure a high ROI is to look for RV parks that already have existing amenities in place.
+Modern RVers demand such amenities as swimming pools, sports facilities, wifi, fitness centers, and dog parks.
+Be certain to look for properties with existing infrastructure in good condition (water, electrical, etc).
 This way, you won’t need to spend money upfront developing the RV park or improving the infrastructure.
+Eliminating unnecessary costs will further increase the RV park return on investment.
 Also, as is the case with any investment, be sure to visit the property in person prior to making a commitment.

 RV Park Capitalization Rate (Cap Rate)

 One method to discern whether an RV park investment is worth your time and money is to calculate your capitalization rate, or Cap Rate.
 In general, this simple formula indicates a property’s value.
 Specifically, it is the percentage of annual return (a.k.a.
 ROI or return on investment) you might earn from the cash purchase of an RV park.

 Capitalization Rate = Net Operating Income (NOI) / Current Market Value